NiGhMa/sandbox/README.md

-# sandbox-cicd
+# sandbox
-Just a sandbox for testing CICD tools
+Just a sandbox for testing